Traditional Coir Door Mats

 19th Century: Traditional Coir Door Mats

-We have been making traditional coir door mats for a very long time.
+We have been making coconut door mats for a very long time.
 In fact, the roots of Make An Entrance stretch a long way, all the way back to the 19th Century.

 Originally partially sighted and blind people made traditional coir door mats in workshops around the UK run by the charity Royal National Institute for the Blind.